nygard/class-dump/README.md

 ### Other options

 #### Xib directory
 This is optional argument.
-By default utility is searching for all XIB/Storyboard files recursively from directory of execution (in most cases root directory of project).
-If you store those files in a different directory you can provide a path to directory where they can be found.
+By default utility searches for all XIB/Storyboard files recursively from directory of execution (in most cases root directory of the project).
+If you store those files in a different directory you can provide a path to the directory where they can be found.

 ##### Example
 ```